WebAhead/master-reference/curriculum.md

 ### Week Two: TDD in the Client

  * TDD lifecycle/ ping-pong/ red green refactor
  * Qunit framework
  * Unit & Integration Testing
+ * es6 / esnext - what why how, basic intro.
+We do not want to confuse people.
+Students should be aware of browser compatibility / be able to spot the difference between es6 and es5

 #### READMES